Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

      enabled: true
    ```

-   These values are actually the default, which means that removing the values `store_gateway.zoneAwareReplication.enabled` and `rollout_operator.enabled` from your `custom.yaml` is also a valid step.
+   These values are actually the default, which means that removing the values `store_gateway.zoneAwareReplication.enabled` and `rollout_operator.enabled` is also a valid step.

-1. Upgrade the installation with the `helm` command using only your regular command line flags.
+1. Upgrade the installation with the `helm` command using your regular command line flags.

+1. Wait until all store-gateways are running and ready.

 ### Migrate store-gateways without downtime

+Before starting this procedure, set up your zones according to [Configure zone aware replication for store-gateways](#configure-zone-aware-replication-for-store-gateways).

 1. Create a new empty YAML file called `migrate.yaml`.